Natural defense mechanism may fight C. difficile

 Once inside the cell, the toxin releases its payload, killing cells that line the intestine and triggering inflammation and diarrhea.

-What Savidge's team discovered is that once this process starts, the body releases neutralizing chemicals that gum up the molecular guillotine, preventing the toxins from being chopped up and damaging the cell.
+Savidge's team discovered that once this process starts, the body releases neutralizing chemicals that gum up the molecular guillotine, preventing the toxins from being chopped up and damaging the cell.

 "If you shut them down before they can interact with the cell we can alleviate the disease."

-Currently, patients who get these infections are treated with antibiotics, which contributes to the problem of antibiotic resistance.
+Patients who get these infections currently are treated with antibiotics, which contributes to the problem of antibiotic resistance.

 But this new treatment would simply keep the toxins from making people sick, allowing the normal, protective gut bacteria to remain intact.